Julia-Wagner/tails-and-treats/README.md

 - [Desktop Menu](docs/wireframes/wireframe_desktop_menu.png)
 - [Desktop Game](docs/wireframes/wireframe_desktop_game.png)

+While coding I decided to make some small changes to these wireframes.
+I planned to use control buttons for the mobile version of the game.
+However, I decided to display the arrow controls for all screen sizes.
+That is because there is no way for me to know whether the user has a keyboard or not, as a tablet might be the same size as a smaller laptop.

+Another change is the position of the rules button.
+In my wireframes, I added an icon on the top left of my maze to display the rules.
+But as I already have a rules button in my menu, which is accessible during the game, I decided to not add this icon.
+I think it would possibly be confusing to have two different buttons that lead to the same content.

 ### **Color Scheme**

 To create the color scheme I started by looking for icons I could use as dog characters and treats.
 I picked out the main colors used for these icons and used [contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23F1F1F2%0D%0A%23312A28%0D%0A%23A26938%0D%0A%23EEE6D9%0D%0A%236A574A%0D%0A%23FCCD99%0D%0A%230c6d92%0D%0A%2366802B%0D%0A%23FF6431%0D%0A%23FFCF5F%0D%0A%232aa2cf&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast and possible color combinations.